GAAP Full Form-Generally Accepted Accounting Principles

 Introduction

-Generally Accepted Accounting Principles (GAAP) are a set of standardized rules and guidelines used by companies and organizations to prepare and present their financial statements.
-These principles ensure consistency, reliability, and transparency in financial reporting, making it easier for investors, regulators, and stakeholders to analyze financial health.
+Generally Accepted Accounting Principles (GAAP) are standardized rules and guidelines that companies use to prepare and present financial statements.
+These principles ensure consistency, reliability, and transparency in financial reporting, enabling investors, regulators, and stakeholders to assess financial health.
+Primarily followed in the United States, GAAP contrasts with the International Financial Reporting Standards (IFRS) used globally.
+This article explores GAAP’s importance, key principles, and global impact.

 What is GAAP?